 We have seen it in countless photographs, and let me tell you; it is even more impressive and quite divine in real life; light changes Mont Saint -Michel in its entirety from dawn to dusk, and there are plenty of quiet nooks and crannies to sneak away from crowds.

 For us, 2017 regarding travel was vividly saturated.
-We spent a week closely observing worlds best surfing athletes doing airs and competing for the title in Peniche, Portugal.
+We spent a week closely observing the worlds best surfing athletes doing airs and competing for the title in Peniche, Portugal.

-We visited sun-drenched Brittany beaches, wandered around Tallinn’s old town, explored beautiful Lisbon city and went home to Latvia to celebrate Ericeiras 1.st Birthday yet nothing compared with a trip to UNESCO World Heritage site situated just where Brittany and Normandy meet.
+We visited sun-drenched Biarritz beaches, wandered around Tallinn’s old town, explored beautiful Lisbon city and went home to Latvia to celebrate Ericeiras 1.st Birthday yet nothing compared with a trip to UNESCO World Heritage site situated just where Brittany and Normandy meet.

 Visiting Mont Saint-Michel: France’s Most Picturesque UNESCO World Heritage Site

 If you are tempted to discover this magical looking place for yourself, then keep on reading as in this blog post, we share a few useful tips and hints.
 Let’s start with the obvious one, where is it and how to get there!

 How to get to Mont Saint-Michel

 Mont Saint-Michel is situated in northwest France, just between Normandy and Brittany.

 By car | Driving to Mont Saint-Michel by car is very convenient if you are exploring either Normandy or Brittany.
 From Brittany drive along A13 towards Rouen and Caen and then use A84 to Le Mont Saint Michel.
 The best thing about travelling by car in Brittany, there are no toll roads.

 If you are travelling from Paris, use the A11 motorway towards Chartres Le Mans and then exit Fougeres towards Mont Saint-Michel.
 Keep in mind that distance from The City of Lights is around 358 km.